kaievns/the-log/posts/lead/drafts/the-five-ships-problem.md

 1. 2-3 pissed off customers and full inventory overheads
 2. 2-3 extra happy customers and less inventory overheads

-And yeah, it's a trick question, there is no real choice.
+Yes, it's a trick question, there is no real choice.

 ## The mythical man month

 One of the most provocative software projects management books ever written is probably "the mythical man month".
-I consider it a great piece of management satire, and it has this famous graph:
+I consider it a great piece of engineering management satire, and it has this famous graph:

 <!-- ![Mythical man month](./images/people-vs-children.png) -->

 This graph describes a child birth and shows the dependency between the number of people involved in labour and the number of children delivered.

 Yes, it's a joke.
-But, some people take this picture for the face value and use it as a proof that teamwork in software engineering is basically stupid.
+But, some people take this picture at the face value and use it as a proof that teamwork in software engineering is basically stupid.

 Truth be told, I actually have a guilty habit of giving this book to read to new